 Typically, appraisal reports are completed within eight to ten weeks from the date of property inspection.
-The complete Summary Inspection Report is delivered upon receipt of the final balance due.
 A certified appraisal includes personal inspection of the art, photography, measurements, market research, valuation argument, and documentation and preparation of a bound appraisal report.
 A copy of the report can be provided in PDF or hard copy

 Are all appraisers the same?

 No. Following the financial crisis in 2008, the federal government established a congressional committee to oversee the appraisal practice in the United States..
 Legal requirements were established with specific guidelines on how appraisals were to take place and what they should include.
 Individuals who are certified by the American Society of Appraisers or the International Society of Appraisers are trained and certified to conduct appraisals which follow I.R.S. and legal requirements.

 How is Valued Collections qualified to appraise my property?

 Dr. Seonaid (Shona) McArthur is an accredited member, and certified by, the American Society of Appraisers, the nation’s largest appraisal organization.
 ASA trains and periodically tests its members in the theory, methodology and ethics of appraising and the most current appraisal standards.
 Insurance companies and the I.R.S. require that an appraisal be completed by a board certified appraiser.

 Why do I need to pay for the time that an appraiser spends to conduct research?
 Shouldn't appraisers be familiar with the value of most items?

 The art and antique markets fluctuate just like the stock market.
 Research will investigate sales by the artist/type of art, as of the effective date of the appraisal.
 Sales records are maintained in our work files, and in some instances in the appraisals themselves, to support the valuations should the appraisal ever be challenged by the IRS, an insurance company or another third party.